cracyc/msdos-player/readme.txt

 For exmaple, you can convert LIST.COM by this command:

-	> msdos -clist32.exe list.com
+	> msdos -cLIST32.EXE LIST.COM

-and you can simply run list32.exe without msdos.exe.
+and you can simply run LIST32.EXE without msdos.exe.

+NOTE: Please specify a target command file with its extension, and specify a new execution file name other than "msdos.exe".
+If a new execution file name is not specified (only "-c" is specified), it is "new_exec_file.exe".

-Other options' value are also stored to a new execution file.
-For example:
+Other options' value are also stored to a new execution file, for example:

-	> msdos -ccommand32.exe -v6.22 -x command.com
+	> msdos -COMMAND32.EXE -v6.22 -x COMMAND.COM

-the command.com starts with the version 6.22 and XMS/EMS option enabled.
+When you run COMMAND32.EXE, it starts COMMAND.COM with the version 6.22 and XMS/EMS option enabled.

-The active code page is also stored.
-For example:
+The active code page can be also stored with '-p' option, for example:

+	> msdos -cSW1US32.EXE -p437 -s SW1US.EXE

 	> chcp 437
-	> msdos -cSW1US32.exe -s SW1US.exe
+	> msdos -cSW1US32.EXE -p -s SW1US.EXE

-the SW1US.exe starts with the code page 437 and serial I/O option enabled.
+When you run cSW1US32.EXE, it starts SW1US.EXE with the code page 437 and serial I/O option enabled.

-NOTE: Please make a new execution file name other than msdos.exe.

-At the execution time, the embeded command file will be extracted into the temp folder and will be removed when the execution is normally finished.
+At the execution time, an embedded command file will be extracted with the original command file name in the current directory.
+But if the original command file exists, it will be extracted with the temporary command file name not to overwrite the original command file.
+The extracted command file will be removed when the execution is finished.

 ----- Binaries